 Threats to Armenia's Caucasus region

-Uncontrolled hunting and poaching is a serious issue throughout Armenia as killing extremely rare species bolsters standing with the community, while also fetching a high price on the black market.
+Uncontrolled hunting and poaching is a serious issue throughout Armenia: killing extremely rare species bolsters standing with the community, while also fetching a high price on the black market.

 Degradation and destruction of wildlife habitat is caused by illegal logging, plant gathering and overgrazing, as well as human-induced wild fires.

 To help tackle these threats, along with land protection projects, FPWC is working to raise environmental awareness through media campaigns and educational groups, which includes running the Sun-Child eco club.

-They have also held environmental festivals and conferences, aimed to create a network of conservation partners throughout the country to safeguard the Caucasus region, which is largely unprotected.
+FPWC staff also hold environmental festivals and conferences, aiming to create a network of conservation partners throughout the country to safeguard the Caucasus region, which is largely unprotected.

-The rugged and cliffy terrain of the Caucasus Wildlife Refuge boarders the 60,000 acre Khosrov State Reserve, located south-east of the capital Yerevan on the south-western slopes of the Geghama mountains.
+The rugged and cliffy terrain of the Caucasus Wildlife Refuge borders the 60,000 acre Khosrov State Reserve, located south-east of the capital Yerevan on the south-western slopes of the Geghama mountains.

-FPWC protects the1,084 acre (439 ha) refuge and all its wildlife with a small but dedicated team of rangers, led by Manuk Manukyan who is supported by WLT’s Keepers of the Wild programme.
+FPWC protects the1,084 acre (439 hectares) refuge and all its wildlife with a small but dedicated team of rangers, led by Manuk Manukyan who is supported by WLT’s Keepers of the Wild programme.
 This ranger team has successfully reduced illegal logging and hunting in the region, with FPWC reporting an increase in wildlife sightings thanks to the rangers’ efforts.

-The rangers also lead environmental activities on the Caucasus Wildlife Refuge with members of the Sun-Child eco club, helping to teach young people about the importance of conserving our natural world.
+The rangers also lead environmental activities in the Caucasus Wildlife Refuge with members of the Sun-Child eco club, helping to teach young people about the importance of conserving our natural world.